deepsecops/Challanges/crackmes/slice-simple-ctf/Simple CTF.md

 local_88[14] = 0x1a94;
 ```

-So, by doing some math we could easily identify the local_47 array as we already know local_88 array from 0 to 14th index:
+So, by doing simple math we could easily identify the local_47 array as we already know local_88 array from 0 to 14th index:

 ```local_47[i] = ((local_88[i] + 10) - i) / 100```